kewp/jack/README.md

 `npm run live` which builds `examples/landing`, serves it via `localhost:8000` and watches for any changes, either to the `examples/landing` folder or to the library itself (`jack.js`).

+## string replace

+it occurs to me this library actually has nothing to do with html - it's really a string replacement mechanism. the templates could be anything.